turingschool-examples/rack_server/README.md

 gem "rack"
 ```

 A few of these will likely be new to you.
-You'll have plenty of time to familiarize yourself, but at a high level.
+You'll have plenty of time to familiarize yourself, but at a high level:

 * Capybara allows us to test how our apps look in a web browser.
 * Launchy allows us to stop in the middle of a test to see what is currently showing on our web page (using the command `save_and_open_page`).
 * Rack is the gem we're going to use to allow us to receive HTTP requests and send HTTP responses.

-Be sure to run `$ bundle` from the command line!
+Be sure to run `bundle` from the command line!

 ### Rakefile